exercism/blog/posts/hello-world-machine.md

 #### The Search

-You decided to give an update to the machine, make it learn new language so it can greet in different languages.
+You decided to update the machine to allow it to greet in different languages.
 But its ONLY job is to say "Hello, World!" in English, so in its confusion it decides to download a bazillion ways of saying "Hello, World!", each with slightly different capitalized characters and placement.
-Now it confused and not sure which one to pick, well, at least these are all in some sort of order.
-You have to tell machine the correct way to phrase it, so it can find the phrase and be normal again(maybe)
+That left you confused and not sure which one to pick, but at least they are all in some sort of order.
+You have to tell the machine the correct way to phrase it, so it can find the phrase and be normal again(maybe).

 ```python
 def hello(my_fav_phrase) -> str: